mongodb/mongo-python-driver/README.rst

 You can install all dependencies automatically with the following command::

-  $ python -m pip install "pymongo[gssapi,aws,ocsp,snappy,srv,tls,zstd,encryption]"
+  $ python -m pip install "pymongo[gssapi,aws,ocsp,snappy,zstd,encryption]"

 Additional dependencies are: